covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API DataModel/Locking.md

 In addition to the automatic locking mechanism, it is also possible to call locking methods directly on the required objects.
 This low-level type of locking can be used concurrently with "automatic" locking or as the only locking.

-* **Locking single StorableObject** â This is done by calling  LockObject  on the required object.
+* **Locking single StorableObject**  This is done by calling  LockObject  on the required object.
 Please note that only properties directly connected with objects can be locked this way (such as internal / normal properties, sub-functions or sub-placements are excluded).

-* **Locking all placements of a page in exclusive mode** â This can be done by calling  Page::LockAllObjects.
+* **Locking all placements of a page in exclusive mode**  This can be done by calling  Page::LockAllObjects.
 Please consider that it is different than calling  Page::LockObject, which locks only properties of a page.

-* **Locking all objects of a project** â This can be done with  Project::LockAllObjects.
+* **Locking all objects of a project**  This can be done with  Project::LockAllObjects.

-* **Locking all objects of a device** â This is done with  Function::LockDevice.
+* **Locking all objects of a device**  This is done with  Function::LockDevice.
 Calling this method also locks all functions placed on the same page as functions of a device.

 ### Guideline to Locking of data model objects